 Vintage report: A good vintage for the early ripening Merlot grape which was harvested before the Autumn rains arrived.
 As such, some lovely wines were made on the Right Bank.
 The later ripening Cabernet Sauvignon struggled in the wet conditions before harvest meaning the Left Bank fared less well.

-Drinking window: It will be at its best this winter through to 2022.
+Drinking window: It will be at its best over the next year or so.

 Food matching: Drink with roast beef, hearty stews or hard cheeses.